A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 \subsection{Formulation of the model with periodic boundary conditions: statistical structure of Fourier modes}

-For practical and numerical reasons, we formulate a version of the Gaussian model described in the former section on the three dimensional torus of size $\Ltot$: the set $[-\Ltot/2\ ;\ \Ltot/2]^3$ with periodic boundary conditions as has been done in DNS.
+For practical and numerical reasons, we formulate a version of the Gaussian model described in the former section on the {three dimensional periodic space $[-\Ltot/2\ ;\ \Ltot/2]^3$ of period} $\Ltot$, as has been done in DNS.
 The model is Gaussian, it is thus fully determined in the statistically homogeneous and stationary regime by its covariance function \eqref{eq:DefSpatioTempCorr}.
 The respective velocity field will thus thus $L_{\text{ {tot}}}$-periodic $u^\nu_i(t,\bx)=u^\nu_i(t,\bx+L_{\text{ {tot}}}\hat{e}_p)$ in any Cartesian direction $p=1$, $2$ or $3$.
-Let us mention that future simulations will be performed using $L_{\text{ {tot}}}= 2\pi$ in order to be consistent with the DNS.
-A fundamental consequence of considering a periodic setting is the possibility to expand the velocity field using a Fourier series, i.e.
+Let us mention that future simulations will be performed using $L_{\text{ {tot}}}= 2\pi$ in order to be consistent with the DNS. {A fundamental consequence of considering a periodic setting is the possibility to expand the velocity field using a Fourier series and the respective Fourier modes $\widehat{u}^\nu_i(t,\bk_\bn)$, depending on $\bk_\bn = \bn/L_{\text{ {tot}}}$ for $\bn=(n_1,n_2,n_3)\in\Z^3$.} It can {then} be checked that the variance of the Fourier modes is finite.
+This solves the issue exhibited in the former Section, where Fourier modes in the whole space need to be interpreted in a distributional sense. {Since the velocity field $\bu^\nu$ is real-valued, Fourier modes are hermitian symmetric, i.e. $\overline{\widehat{u}^\nu_i(t,\bk_\bn)} = \widehat{u}^\nu_i(t,-\bk_\bn)= \widehat{u}^\nu_i(t,\bk_{-\bn})$.} This implies that the Fourier mode for $\bn=(0,0,0)$ is real-valued.